 You guys know that in this house we will celebrate the opening of an envelope with a huge party – but Halloween is literally bigger than Christmas for us.
 I always like to create themed food and put on a spread for the family and so here’s some of the Halloween party food ideas we tried this year which looked amazing, tasted good and are super simple to try out at home.

-First things first it’s always good to have a centre piece – usually this is a birthday cake but nanny decided to treat us all with a chocolate pumpkin and cupcakes topped with some handmade chocolates too.
-I dressed out table with some sparkly purple and gold fabric instead of a table cloth and put a box underneath to make a raised feature….. and also keep this out of little hands reach so the healthy stuff would be eaten first.
+First things first it’s always good to have a Halloween centre piece – usually this is a birthday cake for us but nanny decided to treat us all with a chocolate pumpkin and cupcakes topped with some handmade chocolates too.
+I dressed our table with some sparkly purple and gold fabric instead of a table cloth and put a box underneath to make a raised feature….. and also keep this out of little hands reach so the healthy stuff would be eaten first.